 10A.6.4 if the Call was generated by a crash sensor, whether such crash sensor was an air bag or where it is positioned on the vehicle, and

 10A.6.5 where appropriate, the vehicle’s details including make, model, colour and registration number.

+10A.6.6 The information from data transmitted with an eCall MSD shall include at least the following data elements:-

+Activation: manual (SOS button) or automatic;

+Vehicle Class: passenger Vehicle;

+Vehicle identification number (VIN) – which will be used by EAs to derive Make and Model;

+Vehicle propulsion storage type (This is important particularly relating to fire risk and electrical power source issues (eg Gasoline tank, Diesel tank, Compressed natural gas (CNG));

+Vehicle location: The last known vehicle’s position (latitude and longitude);

+Confidence in position: set to “Low confidence in position” if the position is not within +/-150m with 95% confidence; and

+Direction: bearing.

-10A.7 The Operator shall convey to BT all Telematics Emergency Calls in the format 998iiABCD(E) where:
+10A.7 The Operator shall convey to BT Telematics Emergency Calls in the format 99XiiABCD(EFGHIJ) with X being either 1,2 or 8 as follows:

 10A.7.1 998 identifies the Call as a Telematics Emergency Call; and

+10A.7.2 991 for manually generated eCalls, or as a 992 call for automatically generated eCalls

-10A.7.2 ii is the two digit Code notified to the Operator by BT which identifies the Emergency Call as a Mobile Emergency Call from an Operator Customer; and
+10A.7.3 ii is the two digit Code notified to the Operator by BT which identifies the Emergency Call as a Mobile Emergency Call from an Operator Customer; and

-10A.7.3 ABCD(E) is the relevant Zone Code/Cell ID notified to BT by the Operator pursuant to paragraph 10.2.
+10A.7.4 ABCD(EFGHIJ) is the relevant Zone Code/Cell ID notified to BT by the Operator pursuant to paragraph 10.2.

 or such other digits as the Parties may agree in writing from time to time.

 11. BT NGT Emergency Service